Their Eyes Were Watching God: Rediscovery

 As universities across the country developed Black Studies programs in the 1970s and 1980s, they created greater space for Black literature in academia.
-Several prominent academics, including Henry Louis Gates, Jr. and Addison Gayle, Jr., established a new "Black Aesthetic" that "placed the sources of contemporary black literature and culture in the communal music and oral folk tradition".
+Several prominent academics, including Henry Louis Gates Jr. and Addison Gayle Jr., established a new "Black Aesthetic" that "placed the sources of contemporary Black literature and culture in the communal music and oral folk tradition".
 This new respect coupled with a growing Black feminism led by Mary Helen Washington, Audre Lorde, Alice Walker, and others, would create the space for the rediscovery of Hurston.

 Hurston first achieved a level of mainstream institutional support in the 1970s.
-Walker published an essay, "Looking for Zora", in Ms. magazine in 1975.
+Walker published an essay, "Looking for Zora," in Ms. magazine in 1975.
 In that work, she described how the Black community's general rejection of Hurston was like "throwing away a genius".
 The National Endowment for the Humanities went on to award Robert Hemenway two grants for his work to write Hurston's biography.
 The 1977 biography was followed in 1978 by the re-issue of Their Eyes Were Watching God.

 In 1975, the Modern Language Association held a special seminar focusing on Hurston.
 In 1981, professor Ruth Sheffey of Baltimore's Morgan State University founded the Zora Neale Hurston Society.
 Hurston had attended the school, then known as Morgan Academy, in 1917.

 In 1978, Harper and Row leased its rights to Their Eyes Were Watching God to the University of Illinois Press.
 However, the printing was so profitable that Harper and Row refused to renew the leasing contract and instead reprinted its own new edition.
 This new edition sold its total print of 75,000 in less than a month.

-The New York Times Virginia Heffernan explains that the book's "narrative technique, which is heavy on free-indirect discourse, lent itself to poststructuralist analysis".
+In The New York Times, Virginia Heffernan explains that the book's "narrative technique, which is heavy on free indirect discourse, lent itself to poststructuralist analysis".
 With so many new disciplines especially open to the themes and content of Hurston's work, Their Eyes Were Watching God achieved growing prominence in the last several decades.
 It is now firmly established in the literary canon.

-On November 5, 2019, the BBC News listed Their Eyes Were Watching God on its list of the 100 most influential novels.
+On November 5, 2019, the BBC News included Their Eyes Were Watching God on its list of the 100 most influential novels.